 Council Tax is a property-based tax paid to local authorities.
 It is charged on domestic, self-contained dwellings such as houses, flats, bungalows, houseboats, and mobile homes, whether owned or rented.
 Every dwelling receives one Council Tax bill.
-If a property contains non-self-contained units (for example, a house divided into bedsits with a shared bathroom and kitchen), the property is one dwelling and gets one bill.
+If a property contains non-selfcontained units (for example, a house divided into bedsits with a shared bathroom and kitchen), the property is one dwelling and gets one bill.

-Every domestic dwelling is placed in one of eight Council Tax bands, depending on its value in 1991.
+Every domestic dwelling is placed in one of eight Council Tax bands.
 A is the lowest band and H is the highest.
-The amount payable in each band is determined by each local authority setting an overall amount each year.
+The amount payable in each band is determined by each local authority setting an overall amount annually.